PigeonProtocolConsortium/pigeon-go-cli/README.md

 Additional notes:

  * It is recommended to compress bundles (ex: *.zip files) but these concerns are not handled by the protocol currently.

+# Unanswered Questions

+ * PEER MESSAGES: I want to add a `--depth` option to bundle exports that would only return messages after the `nth` sequence number.
+It would not make sense to apply `--depth` to all peer messages in the bundle.
+It would not be practical to expect the user to provide a `--depth` for every peer every time a bundle is generated.
+   * Create a new `received_on` index that records the local user's `depth` at the time of ingestion?